How To Love Yourself: 26 Ways To Cultivate Self-Worth

-- don't like your lack of (fill in the blank here — intelligence, creativity, motivation);
+- don't love your lack of (fill in the blank here — intelligence, creativity, motivation);

-- don't like the way you are in relationships.
+- don't love the way you are in relationships.

-Quite often we don't like ourselves because of our perceived inability to follow through, achieve goals, earn enough money, or reach a certain level of success.
+Quite often we put ourselves down because of our perceived inability to follow through, achieve goals, earn enough money, or reach a certain level of success.